 Outliers and exclusions

-In this study, we would not classify outliers.
+In this study, we did not classify outliers.
 We included all the data collected in our analysis for those who successfully completed the entire study.

 Bayesian analyses

 We pre-registered that in case we failed to find support for the hypothesis for any of the studies, then we would run a complementary Bayesian analysis for that study using a prior of 0.707 to quantify support for the null.